github/branch-deploy/README.md

 ### Environment URLs

-Environment URLs can be confirgured and mapped to matching `environment_targets` using the `environment_urls` input.
+Environment URLs can be configured and mapped to matching `environment_targets` using the `environment_urls` input.

 This input option is a mapping of environment names to URLs and the environment names **must** match the [`environment_targets`](https://github.com/github/branch-deploy#environment-targets) input option.
 This option is a comma separated list with pipes (`|`) separating the environment from the URL.